 A striking example of how WeWork leverages value-added services to draw companies deeper into the WeWork network comes in the form of WeWork Labs.

 WeWork Labs is WeWork’s “global innovation platform” — essentially an in-house startup incubator that augments the core WeWork workspace offering with additional features, including dedicated program managers, weekly events, pitch nights, workshops, and investor introductions.
-Relaunched in 2018, the program is currently offered in 35 locations — 12 in the United States and 23 in major cities across the world, including Brazil, China, Israel, Singapore, the UK, and Thailand, among others.
+Relaunched in 2018, the program is currently offered in more than 60 locations — 16 in the United States and others in major cities across the world, including in Brazil, China, Israel, Singapore, the UK, and Thailand, among others.

 The company says 1,000 startups have been incubated through the program as of December 2018.
-According to the WeWork Labs’ global head, Roee Adler, the plan is to grow WeWork Labs to 100 locations by the end of 2019.
+The company aims to grow WeWork Labs to 100 locations by the end of 2019.

 There’s a strategic dimension to WeWork Labs as well: as successful companies graduate from the program and grow into full-fledged companies, they become potential customers for WeWork’s expanding suite of services.

 Enterprise clients are where WeWork’s model kicks into high gear.
-Enterprise clients bring with them more members, more stability, more money, and more data — all of which serve to reinforce WeWork’s flywheel approach.
+Enterprise clients (defined in WeWork’s IPO materials as organizations with 500 or more full-time employees) bring with them more members, more stability, more money, and more data — all of which serve to reinforce WeWork’s flywheel approach.

 For the first few years of WeWork’s existence, the company overwhelmingly served freelancers, solopreneurs, and fledgling startups.
 But starting around 2017, the company started to shift more of its focus to larger organizations.
-Corporate clients (tenants who work at companies with more than 1,000 people) now make up 32% of WeWork’s membership, an increase from 17% in 2017.
+As of June 2019, corporate clients make up 40% of WeWork’s membership, an increase from 30% at the same time last year.
 Notable enterprise clients for the company include Microsoft, Facebook, BlackRock, Adidas, Citi, and Salesforce.
-WeWork claims that 30% of the Fortune 500 are WeWork clients.
+In fact, according to the S-1, 38% of the Global Fortune 500 are WeWork clients.

 The pivot to enterprise clients also allowed WeWork to diversify the types of businesses that it works with.
 A major concern with cultivating a customer base of startups and software companies was that it left the company vulnerable to a market downturn, since a recession affecting the tech sector could stymie many of these companies and, presumably, WeWork’s membership count as well.
 However, documents from WeWork’s first bond sale in 2018 show that the company’s clientele is more diversified than many realized: only 15% of WeWork occupants at the time were in software, while 20% were in business, financial, or legal services.